Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Under what circumstances do the integral promotions convert a character or short integer to `unsigned int`? [p.
-143]
+Q: Under what circumstances do the integral promotions convert a character or short integer to `unsigned int`?

 </div>
 <!-- END: div -->